-Your toddler may find that crunch gives them the jaw resistance that teaches their mouths where the food is located.
-He learns that when he feels this crunch, it feels good inside his mouth, and because of this he learns to seek out crunchy foods more often.
-Not only does it teach his mouth where the food is located and awareness of what is happening between his teeth (or gums), but it also may feel great to a teething toddler.
+Furthermore, your toddler may find that crunch gives them the jaw resistance that teaches their mouths where the food is located.
+They learn that when they feel this crunch, it feels good inside their mouth, and because of this they learn to seek out crunchy foods more often.
+Not only does it teach their mouth where the food is located and awareness of what is happening between their teeth (or gums), but it also may feel great to a teething toddler.

-As your baby and toddler experiences this jaw resistance that they practice in early chewing and biting, he seeks to repeat this feeling because it gives him positive sensory feedback.
+As your baby and toddler experiences this jaw resistance that they practice in early chewing and biting, they seek to repeat this feeling because it gives them positive sensory feedback.
 Whenever our sensory system experiences positive feedback, something our body enjoys, we want to repeat it!
 Over time, young children develop a sensory preference for this crunchy texture.

-Think about the other types of sensory feedback your child receives when he hears the sound of his teeth crunching a veggie straw.
-His proprioceptive system is also hard at work - this system is the "GPS" of his body, the "positional sense" that allows him to know where his body parts are located as he moves and how much pressure or force his body needs to use to perform different tasks.
-Well, the proprioceptive sense is receiving input from the up and down movement of his mouth and the pressure needed to chew the crunchy food.
-His sense of taste also notices the saltiness and palatability that many crunchy foods have.
+Think about the other types of sensory feedback your child receives when they hear the sound of their teeth crunching a veggie straw.
+Their proprioceptive system is also hard at work - this system is the "GPS" of their body, the "positional sense" that allows them to know where their body parts are located as they move and how much pressure or force their body needs to use to perform different tasks.
+Well, the proprioceptive sense is receiving input from the up and down movement of their mouth and the pressure needed to chew the crunchy food.
+Their sense of taste also notices the saltiness and palatability that many crunchy foods have.
 Want to learn more about sensory processing?
 Check out this interesting article!